Audio Chants

 Kisā Gotamī is foremost of those wearing coarse robes.

-Attaining the supreme state, her qualities are a blessing to us.
+Attaining the supreme state, her liberation is an auspicious blessing to us.

 Sigālamātā Bhikkhunī is most excellent amongst those of true faith.

-May her powerful qualities ever bless us with peace, health, happiness.
+May her superior qualities ever bless us with peace, health and happiness.

 Leave a Reply